Mennonite Health Assembly

 MHA 2014 in Kansas City

-This year’s theme is “Pioneers, Partners, and Pathways.”
-MHF representatives helped plan and will be present at the Assembly.
+MHA 2014 was held March 6-8, 2014 in Kansas City.
+The theme was “Pioneers, Partners, and Pathways.”
+MHF representatives helped plan and were present at the Assembly.

 MHF members and all interested healthcare professionals attending MHA are invited to this special gathering: